!!About the game

 ** [[spoiler: Not just that, but during the last trial, there's a segment where you switch control from Phoenix to Layton, marking the first time in an Ace Attorney game where the player controls the ''prosecutor'' during a trial instead of the defense.]]

-* Phoenix having new "WELCOME!" and "Hang on" sfx!
+* Phoenix having new "Welcome!" and "Hang on!" sound effects.

 !!The Game Itself